 - Damaged property

-What Causes Blackouts When Drinking?Research shows alcohol can begin affecting a person’s memory after they have had only one or two drinks.
-The more a person drinks the more alcohol impairs their memory.
-Blackouts are most closely linked to the drinker’s blood alcohol content.
-A brownout or a blackout can occur at a BAC of around 0.14% to 0.17% BAC, but it’s considered very likely at .20% BAC.
-Factors that impact a person’s BAC include:
+Research shows alcohol can begin affecting a person’s brain after only one or two drinks.
+The more a person drinks, the more alcohol impairs their memory.
+Blackouts are most closely linked to a person’s blood alcohol content.
+A brownout or a blackout can occur at a BAC of around 0.16%.
+Drinking alcohol while taking anti-anxiety medications can also cause blackouts at a lower BAC.

 - Recent food intake